yanivyacoby/harvard-cs290-instructional-materials/index.md

 ---

 > **Note:** This website currently only contains the materials for the fall 2022 offering of the seminar.
-We will update it with the spring materials in the summer of 2023.
+We will update it with the spring materials by the summer of 2023.
 While the fall semester primarely focused on skill-building, the spring semester will focus more on:
 * Mental health in academia
 * Diversity and leadership in tech
 * Power dynamics in scientific communities and research in context